GargIT/greengrass/ANALYSIS_AND_INSTRUCTIONS.md

 # Gröngräset - Samfällighetsförening Utility Billing System

+> Important update (August 2025): The system now supports a dynamic number of households with equal shares by default and uses tertiary billing periods (3x/year, every 4 months).
+Any older references to “14 households” or “quarterly” in this document are legacy and will be phased out; functionality and code have been refactored accordingly.

 **File:** Gröngräset.xlsx
 **Context:** Swedish Joint Facility Association (Samfällighetsförening) - Multi-Utility Billing Platform
 **Purpose:** Modern React/TypeScript web application for utility billing, member management, and financial tracking